William A. Harper: Career

 By 1908, Harper's health was failing, and he moved to Cuernavaca, Mexico.
 He nevertheless continued to paint until his death in 1910 from consumption (tuberculosis).
-Following his death, the AIC featured a one-man exhibition of sixty of Harper's paintings, “certainly the first major museum show for a black artist in Chicago, if not anywhere in the United States.”
+Following his death, the AIC featured a solo exhibition of sixty of Harper's paintings, “certainly the first major museum show for a black artist in Chicago, if not anywhere in the United States.”

 Museums / Collections

-Harper's works appear in numerous museums and important collections including:
+Harper's works are in numerous museums and important collections including: